 He uses creative but practical strategies to resolve disputes, manage liabilities, and untangle regulatory and compliance challenges in an efficient yet durable manner.
 That’s why clients trust him when complex and potentially costly matters require attention.

 Geographically, Bob litigates throughout Florida and in other jurisdictions across the country.
 Likewise, his regulatory work often engages him with state and local governments outside of Florida.

+In court proceedings, Bob is known for investigating cases thoroughly, getting ahead of his opponents on the science and governing industry regulations, and distilling and presenting complex issues to courts and juries in an approachable way.
+His litigation experience allows him to bring sophisticated but practical regulatory counsel to his clients in the laboratory, clinical trial, pharmaceutical, and medical products industries.
 Before joining Epstein Becker Green, Bob was a health care attorney and commercial litigator at a regional law firm.
-Earlier in his career, he was an associate, then a partner, at a prominent white collar defense firm and a law clerk to U.S. Magistrate Judge Mark A. Pizzo of the U.S. District Court for the Middle District of Florida.
+Earlier in his career, he was an associate, then a partner, at a nationally prominent white collar defense firm and a law clerk to U.S. Magistrate Judge Mark A. Pizzo of the U.S. District Court for the Middle District of Florida.